 Hi!
 My name is David Whitten.
 I’m interested in the general history of the glass manufacturing industry in the United States, but especially within the sphere of container glass, electrical insulators and tableware (both pressed and blown).

-EAPG (Early American Pattern Glass), bottles, jars, insulators, fishing net floats, mugs, and other items are some of the forms of glass I enjoy studying.
+Bottles and containers of all types, fruit jars, glass insulators, fishing net floats, EAPG (Early American Pattern Glass), Depression Glass, children’s mugs, and other items are some of the forms of glass I enjoy learning more about.
 There is a huge body of information already available on the web, as well as in books and magazines, but I’m trying to gather some of the very basic info together onto this site, in particular, concentrating on identification marks on bottles, insulators and tableware.
 I’m also in the process of adding various articles to this site, discussing different types of glass and glass items.

 The glassmaking industry in the US is a huge field that dates back to the 1600s, and covers a vast array of items and applications, including both handmade and machine-made glass.